OfficeDev/outlook-dev-docs/docs/rest/index.md

 ---
-title: Outlook REST API Overview | Microsoft Docs
+title: Outlook REST API Overview
 description: With the simplicity of REST, you can use your favorite language and IDE and write your app once to capture millions of users.
 author: jasonjoh
 ms.topic: overview